 - 1. Develop and refine ideas for their doctoral dissertation, - 2.
 Write drafts of their proposal, leading to the final document. - 3.
 Establish a doctoral dissertation committee.

-Throughout the seminar, students should share their writing with their dissertation committee chair and incorporate her/his feedback into subsequent drafts.
+Throughout the seminar, students should share their writing with their dissertation committee chair and incorporate his or her feedback into subsequent drafts.